dhrubo55/personal-blog/content/posts/day-52-implementing-a-basic-bloom-filter-using-java-bitset-api.md

 +++
 1,

 First of all lets understand what is a Bloom Filter and how does it work and what are its usages.

+Bloom Filter :

+Bloom filter is a data structure designed to tell you, rapidly and memory-efficiently, whether an element is present in a set.

+The price paid for this efficiency is that a Bloom filter is a **probabilistic data structure**: it tells us that the element either _definitely is not_ in the set or _may be_ in the set.